About Experience OPXIS The Diary Platforms Services Speaking Connect

 Independent advisory and project leadership for enterprise transformations.

-Blas Ramos is the founder of OPTIMA PRAXIS, an independent advisory practice built on 20+ years driving enterprise transformation across APAC and global markets, with direct P&L responsibility for $65M service operations, and 8 personal cycles of reinvention — each one forged through real failure, hard lessons, and the choice to rise again.
+Blas Ramos is the founder of OPTIMA PRAXIS, an independent advisory practice built on 20+ years driving enterprise transformation across APAC and global markets, contributing to operations supporting multi-million budgets and P&L from different organizations across APAC and other regions, and 8 personal cycles of reinvention — each one forged through real failure, hard lessons, and the choice to rise again.

 His career spans global industries: Financial Technology, IT Consulting & Outsourcing, Telecommunications, Retail & Consumer Goods, Enterprise Technology Services, Unified Communications, Business Process Outsourcing, Automotive, FMCG, Mining & Resources, and Pharmaceuticals, achieving sustained cost optimization of 25–30%, SLA improvements from 75% to 95%, and leading innovation and talent development strategies in mission-critical, 24/7 environments.